Unveiling the Cognitive Compass: Theory-of-Mind-Guided Multimodal Emotion Reasoning¶

 - Area: Multimodal Affective Computing / Theory of Mind / Reinforcement Learning / Large Models

-- Keywords: Theory of Mind, Emotion Reasoning, MLLM, Hierarchical Benchmark, GRPO, Chain-of-Thought Optimization
+- Keywords: Theory of Mind, Emotion Reasoning, MLLM, Hierarchical Benchmark, GRPO, Reasoning Chain Optimization

 TL;DR¶

-This paper constructs HitEmotion, a hierarchical multimodal emotion understanding benchmark grounded in Theory of Mind (ToM), and proposes the TMPO framework, which leverages intermediate mental states as process-level supervision to enhance the emotion reasoning capabilities of MLLMs.
+The authors construct HitEmotion, a hierarchical multimodal emotion understanding benchmark based on Theory of Mind (ToM), and propose the TMPO framework to enhance MLLM emotion reasoning capabilities by using intermediate mental states as process-level supervision.

 Background & Motivation¶